10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 6. Keep the beat with a homemaker shaker

-Take a clean plastic container or bottle with a tight-fitting top and put some dry beans or pasta inside.
+Use a clean plastic container or bottle with a tight-fitting lid and place some dry beans or pasta inside.
 This makes a fun music shaker for almost no cost.

 Play their favorite music and encourage them to shake along with the beat.